Dhruva-Sammeta/Open-Glide/README.md

 Open glide is meant to be a public reference, buildable platform where anyone with a printer and a few parts can make a robust airframe.
 This project was no small feet overall, requiring tons of effort physically, what started out as this sketch:

+# Quick Design history:
 <img width="708" height="472" alt="image" src="https://github.com/user-attachments/assets/bf6c5130-65de-4f76-a644-69e82d8003ee" />

-Where i basically just had to work with what components i had, which were definetley not limited, but must be used in away where it's not specific or dependent:
+Where i basically just had to work with what components i had, which were definetley not limited in potential options or cheaper setups, but must be used in away where it's not specific or dependent on what i had:
 - Carbon fiber rod (12mm OD, ~1000 mm length)
 - FS-i6S + 10ch Tx
 - TBS Lucid H7